 A collection of data that is stored together and can be accessed, managed, and updated.
 Data in a view in the database can be classified into the following types: numerals, full text, digits, and images.

 A process and the database files that it controls.
-The cluster installs multiple database instances on one physical node.
+The?cluster installs multiple database instances on one physical node.
 The GTM, CM, CN, and DN installed on cluster nodes are all database instances.
 A database instance is also called a logical node.

 A process of data transmission from the source to the target database.

-Massive Parallel Processing (MPP) refers to cluster architecture that consists of multiple machines.
+Massively parallel processing (MPP) refers to cluster architecture that consists of multiple machines.
 The architecture is also called a cluster system.